lancehaoh/tetris-blocks-puzzle-solver/README.md

 The input for this puzzle is defined in the file "in"

 The solver outputs the solution to the puzzle as a character matrix, representing different blocks as different characters.
 See solution.png for the actual colored solution.

+To run the solver, a C++ compiler is required to compile the code.
+Then put "solver.cpp" and "in" into the same directory and perform the following command:

+./solver < in